pschapman/JFIT-ZTP/README.md

     5.  **NOTE:** Once per minute is recommended for active implementation.
     6.  **WARNING:** JotForm limits API calls per day, so verify you will not exceed your limit before configuring your cron job.

-## Open Issues for v0.9.3 Beta
+## Open Issues for v0.9.4 Beta
 - Python 2.7 imports JSON data fields as unicode strings.
 This causes a vaidation issue on the "prompt" in PyInputPlus.  **Workaround** is to hack PyInputPlus, adding unicode as a valid class for the prompt field.
 (See install instructions above.)
 - Native input() function in Python 2.7 expects an expression or function, and not a user input string. raw_input() in 2.7 is equivalent to input() in 3.x.
 PyInputPlus uses the 3.x style.  **Workaround** is to hack PyInputPlus, changing input() to raw_input().
 (See install instructions above.)
 - Likely issue when running setup.
 Issue is in get_form_id().
 If only 1 form returned, then PyInputPlus may error out. **Workaround** by adding a second form to JotForm.
 - Questions that are hidden in JotForm may send no `answer`.
 This causes an unhandled error in `get_answer_element`. **Workaround** is to disable "clear hidden items" and to dynamically hide questions using conditions in JotForm.
 This ensures that the default answer (null answer) is stored on submission.

 ## Future features
+- Full rewrite of setup routine.
+  - Improved menu system.
+  - Additional automation to remove manual setup steps.
-- Running setup additional times will update all fields, but will not remove mappings that no longer apply.
-Setup logic likely needs a rewrite to fix.  **Workaround** by deleting datamap.json and run setup from the beginning.
+  - **Note**: In current version running setup additional times will update all fields, but will not remove mappings that no longer apply.  **Workaround** by deleting datamap.json and run setup from the beginning.
+- Abandon Python 2 support.
+- Notifications integration to Slack using webhook.

 ## Change Log
 - 0.9 Beta - Initial release